mongodb/mongo-scala-driver/docs/reference/content/bson/macros.md

 New in 2.0, the Scala driver allows you to use case classes to represent documents in a collection via the [`Macros`]({{< apiref "org/mongodb/scala/bson/codecs/Macros$" >}}) helper.
 Simple case classes and nested case classes are supported.
-Hierarchical modelling can be achieve by using a sealed trait and having case classes implement the parent trait.
+Hierarchical modelling can be achieve by using a sealed trait or class and having case classes implement the parent trait.

 Many simple Scala types are supported and they will be marshaled into their corresponding `BsonValue` type.
 Below is a list of Scala types and their type-safe BSON representation: